noahehall/theBookOfNoah/_javascript.md

           }
         // bad
           function logBoxHeight() {
-            // this changes the style and modfiies its Layout properties box.classList.add('super-big');
+            // this changes the style and modifies its Layout properties box.classList.add('super-big');
             // Gets the height of the box in pixels
             // and logs it out.